 Plants of Huernia zebrina produce typical 4 and 5 angled stems, with stipular prickles along its ribs.
-The stems can grow to about 3 or 3.5 inches in length, and produce numerous branches near its base to produce an irregular tufted or spreading plant.
+The stems can grow to about 3 or 3.5 inches in length (frequently longer in cultivation), and produce numerous branches near its base to produce an irregular tufted or spreading plant.
 In time, plants will spread in this manner to several feet across, although their ultimate spread can be limited by a the size of the pot, and (if necessary) by occasional pruning.
+Typically the stems are of a greenish coloration, but when grown outdoors in full sum, will produce stems with more ruddy tones, which will also exhibit some nicely patterned markings.
 It is one of the most distinctive plants of this genus, with attractively marked and oddly shaped blooms.

 The flowers of this species have a distinctive, doughnut-shaped raised annulus, which is typically of a dark red to maroon coloration, although this trait can be somewhat variable- in some plants, the greater portion of the flowers will bear dark red stripes on a yellowish background.
-The flowers are smooth and glossy which really contributes to the illusion that these flowers are artificial and made of plastic.
+The annulus is smooth and glossy which really contributes to the illusion that these flowers are artificial and made of plastic.
 The flowers of this species are approximately 1.5 inches in diameter in most clones, but some of the more robust clones may produce larger flowers – up to nearly 3 inches in diameter.
-The “life saver” annulus is not unique to this species – a number of related species share this trait including Hueneria confusa, H. gutata and H. humilis
+The “life saver” annulus is not unique to this species – a number of related species share this trait including Huernia confusa, H. gutatta and H. humilis

 Huernia zebrina is a fairly easy plant to grow, presenting few challenges.
 It responds well to my general guidelines for growing succulents, with a few considerations.
 This species grows particularly well during the heat of summer, and should be grown outdoors at this time, it hates cold conditions, and should not be subjected to extended periods of chill (I have no absolute figures for its tolerance to cold, but I think that it is best to bring this plant indoors when temperatures approach 55 degrees Fahrenheit).
 Stressed plants are particularly susceptible to stem rot, which can quickly decimate a plant if it is left untreated – keep an eye out for soft dark spots on the stem, and cut away any diseased tissues before the pathogen has an opportunity to spread – which can proceed with devastating speed.
 This species seems to be especially attractive to mealy bugs, so be on the lookout for this pest when growing this species.